RobiTheGit/DuplicateFilesDetector/README.md

 Tool is for is for Linux, Mac, and Windows

-If you want, in the directory of whatever code you are writing, you can include the code and in whatever you may be writing, add `import rmdup` and then call the code with `rmdup.RMDup()`
+If you want, in the working directory of whatever code you are writing, you can include the code and in whatever you may be writing, add `import rmdup` and then call the code with `rmdup.RMDup()`